Clash of the Worlds: Preface and Prologue

 But then comes Genesis chapter three – the man and his wife yield to the ploy of the evil one, that fallen angel kicked out of heaven because he thought he was better than his Creator.

-Consider the following passage from God’s Word: “… How you are fallen from heaven, O [Lucifer] shining star, son of the morning!
+Consider the following passage from Elohim’s Word, the Bible: “… How you have fallen from heaven, O [Lucifer] shining star, son of the morning!
 You have been thrown down to the earth, you who destroyed the nations of the world.
 For you said to yourself, ‘I will ascend to heaven and set my throne above [Elohim’s] stars.
 I will preside on the mountain of the gods far away in the north.
-I will climb to the highest heavens and be like the Most High…’” (Isaiah 14:12-14.)
+I will climb to the highest heavens and be like the Highest…’” (Isaiah 14:12-14.)

-Elohim = Hebrew for God, and is plural, indicating God is three persons in one – the Trinity.
+Elohim = Hebrew for God, and is plural, indicating Elohim is tree persons in one – the Trinity.

-"Begone!" ordered the great Elohim, "You, the most beautiful of all my angels, having aspired greater ambitions for yourself."
+"Begone!" ordered the high Elohim, "You, the most beautiful of all my angels, having aspired greater ambitions for yourself."